 The howling storm is an interesting image at this point in the piece.
 By adding this tidbit about the setting, it is clear Blake wants the reader to know that the worm is able to make it through dangerous conditions.
 It can find the rose whenever it wants to.
 Perhaps this has something to do with its invisibility.
 A feature that is also be linked to its ability to get close to the worm.
 It might not seem like such danger at first.

 Of crimson joy:

 Does thy life destroy.

-In the second stanza of ‘The Sick Rose’ the speaker goes detail by detail, increasing the tension.
+In the second stanza of ‘The Sick Rose,’ the speaker goes detail by detail, increasing the tension.
 First, he states that the worm found the rose’s bed.
 This refers to the natural dirt flower bed, but more importantly to an actual bed in which a woman, represented by the rose, is sleeping.

 The bed is described as being “of crimson joy.”
-The redness of the rose and the bed both speak to passion and at the same time, anger and even blood.
+The redness of the rose and the bed both speak to the passion and at the same time, anger and even blood.
 All three of these connect to the larger metaphor, the loss of a woman’s virginity.

 The rose is afflicted with the worm’s “dark secret love” and has its life destroyed.
-Again, these lines could refer to the actual death of a real rose which is eaten by a worm.
+Again, these lines could refer to the actual death of a real rose that is eaten by a worm.
 But, the extended metaphor is more important.
 The worm, which clearly represents a phallus, destroys the rose—the woman’s virginity.
 As was the case in Blake’s day, and in many places is still of importance today, the loss of virginity doomed a woman’s prospects for the rest of her life.
 This is the death and sickness the speaker is referring to.